Overview

 - Average booking value

-- Conversion rates (proposals to bookings)
+- Conversion rates (Journeys to bookings)

 - Growth over time